hitodama/elfldr/README.md

-__PS4__ // Set in the Makefile for all PS4 builds Debug || DEBUG // Set one of the env. variables to build in debug mode (see below) Libps4 || LIBPS4 // Set one of the env. variables to the Libps4 path ElfLoaderServer // Run loader as server (Also Auto-set on __PS4__) ElfLoaderEmulatePS4Memory // emulate PS4 memory conditions - good for impl. new relocs BinaryLoader // run as binary loader
+__PS4__ // Set in the Makefile for all PS4 builds Debug || DEBUG // Set one of the env. variables to build in debug mode (see below) Libps4 || LIBPS4 // Set one of the env. variables to the Libps4 path ElfLoaderServer // Run loader as server by default (Also Auto-set on __PS4__) ElfLoaderEmulatePS4Memory // emulate PS4 memory conditions by default - good for impl. new relocs BinaryLoader // run as binary loader
 ```